isomerpages/govtech-stp/_vtl-air/VTL (Air) Checklist for Travel to Singapore.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">
 <input class="box" type="checkbox" style="width:20px; height:20px; vertical-align:middle;" id="1F"><label class="box" for="1F">&nbsp;&nbsp;<b>Stage 1F: Monitor COVID-19 Status, and Check Eligibility for Recovered Protocol if Tested Positive </b></label></div>
 <div style="padding:10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;">
-<p style="font-size:18px; margin-bottom:10px; line-height:1.5; margin-top:0px;">Monitor your health status.
+<p style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:0px;">Monitor your health status.
 Travellers are advised to defer travel if you have onset of COVID-19 symptoms (e.g. fever, cough, runny nose, sore throat, loss of taste or smell) within the last 7 days before departure.</p>
-<p style="font-size:18px; margin-bottom:10px; line-height:1.5; margin-top:0px;">If you have recently recovered from COVID-19 in the last 90 days before departure:</p>
+<p style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:0px;">If you have recently recovered from COVID-19 in the last 90 days before departure:</p>
 	<ol style="padding-left: 20px; list-style-type:disc;">
-		<li style="line-height:1.35; margin-bottom:18px; font-size:18px;">Use this self-checker tool determine if you are eligible for the <a href="/vaccinated-recovered" target="_blank">Vaccinated-Recovered Traveller Protocol.
-If eligible, refer to details of the Vaccinated-Recovered Traveller Protocol instead</a> for details on documentation and administrative requirements, and ignore the remaining stages of this checklist.</li>
+		<li style="line-height:1.35; margin-bottom:18px; font-size:18px;">Use this <a href="https://go.gov.sg/recovered-traveller-checker" target="_blank">self-checker tool</a> determine if you are eligible for the Vaccinated-Recovered Traveller Protocol.
+If eligible, refer to details of the <a href="/vaccinated-recovered" target="_blank">Vaccinated-Recovered Traveller Protocol instead</a> for details on documentation and administrative requirements, and ignore the remaining stages of this checklist.</li>
 		<li style="line-height:1.35; margin-bottom:18px; font-size:18px;">To travel on a VTL flight, requirements from Stage 1A-1D still apply.</li>
 	</ol>
-	<p style="font-size:18px; margin-bottom:10px; line-height:1.5; margin-top:0px;">Any of the documentation (see A and B below) is acceptable as proof of recovery from COVID-19, as long as it:</p>
+	<p style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:0px;">Any of the documentation (see A and B below) is acceptable as proof of recovery from COVID-19, as long as it:</p>
 	<ol style="padding-left: 20px;">
 		<li style="line-height:1.35; margin-bottom:18px; font-size:18px;">Is not a handwritten document;</li>
 			<li style="line-height:1.35; margin-bottom:18px; font-size:18px;">Is in English or accompanied with an English translation;</li>